-A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
+A high-quality computing education changes with the modern world, building on children’s experiences and equipping pupils to use computational thinking and creativity to understand and change the world.
 We strive to ensure that our pupils become digitally literate – able to use, express themselves and develop their ideas through information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.

 For more information and advice on helping young people to stay safe online, please visit